Introduction to Financial Sanctions

 All persons must supply any information related to suspected financial sanctions breaches to the Central Bank of Ireland (the "Central Bank") pursuant to the relevant EU Council Regulations.

 The penalties in Irish law for a breach of EU Financial Sanctions are contained in Irish statutory instruments signed by the Minister for Finance.
 The penalties in Irish law for a breach of EU Financial Sanctions are contained in a statutory instrument signed by the Minister for Finance.
-A list of Irish statutory instruments in force relating to penalties for the breach of financial sanctions can be found by referring to the Department of Finance website.
+A list of Irish statutory instruments in force relating to penalties for the breach of financial sanctions can be found by referring to the Irish Statute Book website.

 Guidance for Financial Institutions